klojang4j/klojang-templates/README.md

 five syntactical constructs.
 Three if you discount for the fact that two of them are comments-like constructs.
 Two if you consider that, of those three, two are functionally equivalent.
 However, _Klojang Templates_ is unashamedly Java-only.
-The template syntax is carefully tuned to give the API maximum leverage over it.
+The template syntax is carefully calibrated to give the API maximum leverage over it.
 In particular, _Klojang Templates_ allows you to [nest templates](#nested-templates) inside other templates.
-This can make the API can be very efficient and concise when it comes to populating the templates.
+This makes the API very efficient and concise when it comes to populating the templates.

-In short, we hope (and think) that you'll find _Klojang Templates_ a worthwhile addition to the Java templating landscape.

 ## Other Documentation